Netlia/documentation/DeviceComunication/DeviceComunication.md

 The device will then wait 4 minutes between measurements and send a message after every two measurements.
 Measure messages will therefore be sent every 8 minutes.

+## Simplified acknowledgement implementation
+Since the device requires acknowledgement of some messages (specified by the [5th byte in the header](#5th-byte---nb-iot)), it is necessary to implement at least basic communication from the server to the device.
+These messages can be simply responded with a static payload `0000000001FF00` which provides an acknowledgement of the received message.